ddowse/jailfox/README.md

 ## Hint

 To avoid frustration, i recommend to snapshot the target jail before applying the template.
-This way makes it easy to rollback if you want to start fresh jail.
+This way makes it easy to rollback if have to start all over again.
 You could also create a snapshot of the target jail, after the template is applied, to always have a fresh webbrowser at your disposal.